danielegasparri/SPAN/README.md

     13) Math (already in your python)
     14) Io (already in your python)

- - A screen resolution of at least 1600X900 pix is required, otherwise the graphical panel will be truncated. if your screen vertical resolution is lower than 900 pix, try the span_5.0_low_res_screen.py version, which works with vertical resolutions as low as 768 pix.
+ - A screen resolution of at least 1600X900 pix is required, otherwise the graphical panel will be truncated.
+If your screen vertical resolution is lower than 900 pix, try the span_5.0_low_res_screen.py version, which works with vertical resolutions as low as 768 pix.